CLI Reference

 [env: FLASHBLOCKS_ACCESS_LIST=]

---flashblocks.max_send_peers <MAX_SEND_PEERS>
+--flashblocks.max-send-peers <MAX_SEND_PEERS>

 Override the flashblocks send-set size